Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Sweden - Laponian Area.md

 The sites have a greater number of vertebrate species than any other mountain region in Sweden.
 The native reindeer *Rangifer tarandus* are all semi-domesticated, but there are 25 other species of mammal, some of which are persecuted to safeguard the herds.
 These include brown bear *Ursus arctos* (100 in 1996) wolverine *Gulo gulo*, European otter *Lutra lutra*, Arctic fox *Alopes lagopus,* Eurasian lynx *Lynx lynx*, and a large population of moose *Alces alces* in the Rapa valley.
 Wolves have been extirpated.
 Moose (for the Saami only), pine marten *Martes martes*, red fox *Vulpes vulpes*, arctic hare *Lepus arcticus* willow ptarmigan, *Lagopus lagopus,* rock ptarmigan *L.muta* and capercaillie *Tetrao urigallus* are permitted game.

 Resident large birds include white-tailed eagle *Haliaeetus albicilla* (50-100 pairs in 1996), golden eagle *Aquila chrysaetos* (10 pairs), gyrfalcon *Falco rusticulus* (3-4 pairs), peregrine falcon *F. peregrinus* and merlin *F. columbarius*.
 In the Sjaunja mires and the bog surrounding L Muddusjaure, more than 150 species have been seen, at least 100 of which have been confirmed as breeding, some 50 being dependent on wetland habitat.
 Among them are whooper swan *Cygnus Cygnus* (50-60 pairs), lesser whitefronted goose *Anser erythropus* (VU), Eurasian wigeon *Anas penelope,* northern pintail *A. acuta,* common teal *A. crecca,* tufted duck *Aythya fuligula,* greater scaup *A. marila,* goldeneye *Bucephala clangula,* smew *Mergellus albellus,* wood sandpiper *Tringa glareola,* spotted redshank *T.erythropus*, broad-billed sandpiper *Limicola falcinellus,* red-necked phalarope *Phalaropus lobatus,* great snipe *Gallinago media* and jack snipe *Lymnocryptes minimus.* The Rapa delta and Lake Laiture are also important breeding grounds for ducks and waders.
-Other birds include northern hawk owl *Surnia ulula,* great grey owl *Strix nebulosa*, short-eared owl *Asio flammeus*, pine grosbeak *Pinicola enucleator*, red-throated pipit *Anthus cervin*us, Arctic warbler *Phylloscopus borealis*, rustic bunting *Emberiza rustica* and little bunting *E. pusilla.*
+Other birds include northern hawk owl *Surnia ulula,* great grey owl *Strix nebulosa*, short-eared owl *Asio flammeus*, pine grosbeak *Pinicola enucleator*, red-throated pipit *Anthus cervinus*, Arctic warbler *Phylloscopus borealis*, rustic bunting *Emberiza rustica* and little bunting *E. pusilla.*

 CONSERVATION VALUE
 ------------------